iotaledger/goshimmer/documentation/docs/tooling/docker_private_network.md

 #### Configuration

 - MONGO_DB_ENABLED: Determines if the analysis tools should use a MongoDB instance for storing analysis data.
 Defaults to `false`. **Required if using [`--profile grafana`](#grafana)**.
-- MESSAGE_SNAPSHOT_FILE: The full path to the message snapshot file.
+- SNAPSHOT_FILE: The full path to the message snapshot file.
 Defaults to `./goshimmer/assets/7R1itJx5hVuo9w9hjg5cwKFmek4HMSoBDgJZN8hKGxih.bin`
 - GOSHIMMER_TAG: (Optional) The [iotaledger/goshimmer](https://hub.docker.com/r/iotaledger/goshimmer) tag to use.
 Defaults to `develop`.
 - GOSHIMMER_CONFIG: The location of the GoShimmer config file.
 Defaults to `./config.docker.json`.